chrplace/bearded-avenger/README.md

 bearded-avenger
 ===============

-Password Storage, with client side encryption some day
+Password storage, with client side encryption some day